krkrsdl2/krkrsdl2/README.en_US.md

 ```bash
 git clone --recursive https://github.com/krkrsdl2/krkrsdl2
 ```
-If you do not use the exact command above, you will be missing files since the project uses Git submodules.
+If you do not use the exact command above, source files will be missing files since the project uses Git submodules.

 ## Building

 This project can be built by using the Meson build system.
 For more information about the system, please visit the following location: https://mesonbuild.com/

 Meson toolchain files can be used to cross compile to different platforms, such as when using [Emscripten](https://emscripten.org/).
 For your convenience, Meson toolchain files are located here: https://github.com/krkrsdl2/meson_toolchains